Shoes. Burlesque Shoes. (Burlesque Costume) (Burlesque Performance)

 Character shoes

 Footwear that suits the rest of your costume, like sneakers for an 80s workout number, boots for a firefighter number, etc., are always a good choice.
 This can be crucial in cosplay burlesque, as on Indigo Blue, above.
-They can be made campy with rhinestones or higher heels than they'd have for any practical purpose.
+They can be made campy with rhinestones or with higher heels than they'd have for any practical purpose.

 Pollys